phil-anderson/blurp/README.md

 *TODO*
 * IMPORTANT - Check that collisions and mouse detection work with textSprites that have different handles.
+* Rename EffectBase to Effect, and Effect to something like Atomic Effect (or maybe even merge with TweenEffect)
 * Sprite copying / prototyping
 * Have two stages, one for HUD.
 Sprites can be drawn on HUD layer instead.
 Useful for things like score.
 * Allow control over zOrder (relative methods like Sprite.putBehind(otherSprite))
 * Provide a proper dispose() method which cleans everything out + Make script restart at end after a tap
 * World size?
+* Add alpha to console - Do it as a single HUD visibility thing.
+* Layers - Background / Screen / HUD -> Operations can select which to work on?

 * Don't like the Viewport being passed in.
 We should change it.